×

 We asked people if there is a lot of crime.
 They answered:

 "There is a lot of crime here, but we see very little of it, as the "tourist" areas a somewhat sheltered from it.
 We don't have a lot of trouble with pickpockets or muggings.
 We were robbed in our house one night, but our house had a vulnerable window and it was a crime of opportunity.
 We have secured that window and have had no more trouble in the past 10+ years.
-There is some amount of problem with people stealing copper pipes and wires from roofs," remarked one expat who made the move to Mazatlan.
+There is some amount of problem with people stealing copper pipes and wires from roofs," commented one expat who made the move to Mazatlan.

 Is there a lot of diversity?
 Are people in Mazatlan accepting of differences?